ArcanaFramework/fileformats/docs/source/file_handling.rst

     ...    mode=FileSet.CopyMode.any
     ... )

-The behaviour of this copy becomes a little complex and will be determined by the file paths in the ``niftix`` FileSet and the location of the source and destination directories.
+The behaviour of this call is a little complex and will be determined by the file paths in the ``niftix`` FileSet and the location of the source and destination directories.
 For example, if the file paths are already adjacent in the source directory they will be left where they are.
-However, if the files are not adjacent, they will be symlinked to the destination directory, unless the mount that directory is on doesn't support symlinks, in which case they will be hardlinked, unless the destination directory is on a different physical drive, in which case they will be copied.
+However, if the files are not adjacent, they will be symlinked to the destination directory, unless the mount/drive that directory is on doesn't support symlinks, in which case they will be hardlinked, unless the destination directory is on a different physical drive, in which case the copy method will fallback to a full copy.

 Moving